PrefectHQ/prefect/docs/guides/automations.md

 - Can fail on exceptions thrown
 - or send notification for a long flow

-Now let us try to send a notification based off a failed state outcome.
+Now let us try to send a notification based off a completed state outcome.
 We can configure a notification to be thrown so that we know when to look into our workflow logic.

 Prior to creating the automation, let us confirm the notification location.
 We have to create a notification block to help define where the notification will be thrown.